 As I move into middle-age, I don’t bother with labels or defining myself for others.
 My openness about my sexuality may be seen as a political act, but I’ve never seen it that way.
 It’s simply part of who I am, like my fingers and toes.
 Even as I live in perpetual singlehood these days, dealing with changes and loneliness that aging brings, which often leaves me anxious and breathless, I know I’d take nothing for my journey now.
 Hell, I’m still on it, surrendering to the air, flying anyway.

 About the Author

-Rashod Ollison is an award-winning pop music critic and culture journalist.
-He has been a staff critic and feature writer for the Dallas Morning News,Philadelphia Inquirer, Journal News (Westchester, New York), Baltimore Sun, and Virginian-Pilot.
+Rashod Ollison was an award-winning pop music critic and culture journalist.
+He was a staff critic and feature writer for the Dallas Morning News,Philadelphia Inquirer, Journal News (Westchester, New York), Baltimore Sun, and Virginian-Pilot.
 He also wrote a music column for Jet magazine.
-A native of Little Rock, Arkansas, Ollison lives in Virginia Beach.
-Follow him on Twitter at @ and visit his website.
+A native of Little Rock, Arkansas, Ollison lived in Virginia Beach.